Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Preliminaries

 \end{thm}

-A remarkable property is the equivalence of the $\mathsf{RCD}^{*}(K,N)$ condition and the Bochner inequality under some conditions (namely the Sobolev-to-Lipschitz property---which we recall below---and a certain volume growth estimate).
+A remarkable property is the equivalence of the $\mathsf{RCD}^{*}(K,N)$ condition and the Bochner inequality under some conditions (namely the Sobolev to Lipschitz property---which we recall below---and a certain volume growth estimate).
 The infinite dimensional case was settled in \cite{AGSrcd}, while the (technically more involved) finite dimensional refinement was established in \cite{EKS} and \cite{AMS}.

-Let $f,g \in \mathrm{Test}(X)$ and define the measure-valued map
+Let $f,g \in \mathrm{Test}_{loc}(X)$ and define the measure-valued map

 Let $\Gamma_2(f):=\Gamma_2(f,f)$.
-It was shown by Ambrosio-Mondino-Savar\'e \cite{AMS} and Erbar-Kuwada-Sturm \cite{EKS} that the following non-smooth Bakry-\'Emery condition is satisfied on an $\RCDst(K,N)$-space: for every $f\in \mathrm{Test}(X)$
+It was shown by Ambrosio-Mondino-Savar\'e \cite{AMS} and Erbar-Kuwada-Sturm \cite{EKS} that the following non-smooth Bakry-\'Emery condition is satisfied on an $\RCDst(K,N)$-space: For every $f\in \mathrm{Test}(X)$

+It follows immediately from the definition of local test functions that \eqref{eq-bakry-emery-condition} is satisfied as well for every $f\in \mathrm{Test}_{loc}(X)$.